mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 (4520 bad referers, spam referrers, user-agents, bad bots, bad IP's, porn, gambling and clickjacking sites, seo companies and counting)

-###To contribute your own bad referers
-please add them into the https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/blob/master/Pull%20Requests%20Here%20Please/badreferers.list file and then send a Pull Request (PR).

-#### **All additions will be checked for accuracy before being merged.**

-### Issues:
-Log any issues regarding incorrect listings or any other problems on the issues system and they will be investigated and removed if necessary.
-I responde very quickly to user problems and have helped countless users for days on end to get their bot blocker working.
-You could say I am mad (disputable) but I love helping people and do not ignore issues or people with problems getting this to work.

 ### If this helps you why not [buy me a beer](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BKF9XT6WHATLG):beer: or send some cheese for my mouse [![gitcheese.com](https://api.gitcheese.com/v1/projects/92bf5669-7d2c-447d-baa4-216ac9e720a6/badges)](https://www.gitcheese.com/app/#/projects/92bf5669-7d2c-447d-baa4-216ac9e720a6/pledges/create)

 # Welcome to the Ultimate Nginx Bad Bot, User-Agent, Spam Referrer Blocker, Adware, Malware and Ransomware Blocker, Click-Jacking Blocker, Click-Redirect Blocker and Bad IP Blocker with Anti DDOS System, Nginx Rate Limiting and Wordpress Theme Detector Blocking.